Qubes-Community/Contents/docs/user-setups/one7two99/README.md

 I developed a naming scheme as I have several AppVMs and TemplateVMs:
 - all custom build TemplateVMs start with t-DISTRIBUTION-VERSION-NAME (for example t-fedora-28-apps is a template, whoch is based on fedora 28 minimal and has additional packages for my default (fat) Apps-VMs
 - all system VMs, start with sys- like sys-net, sys-firewall, sys-usb, sys-vpn
-- all other AppVMs, start with my-NAME, for example my-multimedia
+- all other AppVMs, start with my-PURPOSE, for example my-multimedia

 ## Custom build templates:
 ### t-debian-9-multimedia